eclipse/nebula/README.md

 We can accept your patches if you have signed the [Eclipse Contributors Agreement (ECA)](https://wiki.eclipse.org/ECA) which ensures users of these libraries that they can use your code without getting into any legal trouble.

-For every patch we require a [corresponding Bugzilla issue.](https://bugs.eclipse.org/bugs/)
+For every patch we require a [corresponding GitHub issue.](https://github.com/eclipse/nebula/issues)

 ## Building on our build server
 After admin approval, pull requests gets build by these two jobs: